CelestialDynamics/celestialdynamics.github.io/README.md

 # Celestial Dynamics
 Supercharging creative innovation!
-More informations coming soon, watch this space!
+More information is coming soon, watch this space!